 - i.
 Jewellery such as rings, bangles, bracelets, wristbands or anklets, and necklaces are not permitted. - ii.
-A simple Christian symbol such as the cross or ichthus (fish-sign) on a light necklace is permitted, but should be tucked down out of sight into clothing, and for safety reasons must be removed and pocketed when playing sports or using machinery. - iii.
+A simple Christian symbol such as the cross or ichthus (fish-sign) on a light necklace is permitted, and for safety reasons must be removed and pocketed when playing sports or using machinery. - iii.
 Medical alert info-bracelets are permitted - iv.
-A wrist-watch that is not a smart-watch or wrist-watch-phone is permitted. - v.
-An activity tracker that is not a smart-watch or wrist-watch-phone is permitted. - vi.
-Some activity trackers, fit-bits, or activity measuring devices may need individual approval by the Year Level Coordinator in order to be permitted.
-The Year Level Coordinator is authorised to decide what is or is not permitted.
+A wrist-watch, activity tracker or smart-watch is allowed but must not be connected to the internet.